daurham/State-Management-Testing/README.md

 <h3>

-My findings will be recorded here.
+My findings will be recorded here in `MyFindings.md`
 </h3>

  ---